pivotal/docs-tap/scst-store/amr/architecture.hbs.md

 #### <a id='imagevulnerabilityscans'></a> ImageVulnerabilityScans

-The AMR Observer watches the `ImageVulnerabilityScan` Custom Resources for completed scans.
-When a scan is completed, the AMR Observer uses the `registry secret` and the location information from the `ImageVulnerabilityScan` Custom Resources to fetch the SBOM report.
+AMR Observer watches the `ImageVulnerabilityScan` Custom Resources for completed scans.
+When a scan is completed, AMR Observer uses the `registry secret` and the location information from the `ImageVulnerabilityScan` Custom Resources to fetch the SBOM report.
 After obtaining the SBOM report, it wraps it in a CloudEvent and emits it to the AMR CloudEvent Handler.
 The AMR